 OSC 610: Professional Development III: Management and Leadership (2 credits)

 OSC 612: Professional Development IV: Fieldwork Education (1 credit)

 OSC 702: Professional Development V: Career Success and Meaningful Life (1 credit)

-Please note: All MSOT students are required to obtain the following annually – criminal background check, child abuse clearance, DHS and DOE fingerprint clearances, drug screen, and CPR certification.
-Student membership to AOTA and POTA is expected of all students.
+Please note: All MSOT students are required to maintain health, wellness, and clearance requirements that can include the following annually – criminal background check, child abuse clearance, DHS and DOE fingerprint clearances, drug screen, and CPR certification.
 Students will be required to have a laptop.